cylc/cylc-admin/docs/proposal-rose-suite-run.md

 request to this repository modifying [this document](rose-suite-run-proposal/future-cli-conventions.md)

 ## Replace Rose Fileinstall & rose-suite.conf
-Create a new file to provide jinja2 data to `cylc-flow.rc` - replaces `rose-suite.conf`.
+Create a new mechanism to provide jinja2 data to `cylc-flow.rc` - replaces `rose-suite.conf`.
 This file should be fairly easy to inject into the `cylc-flow.rc`, and allow the use of more advanced jinija2 features than the current system.